All Products

 SELECT pg_cancel_backend(<pid>);

-Cancel all refresh tasks for a table
+Pause auto-refresh for a table

-ALTER DYNAMIC TABLE [IF EXISTS ] [<schema>.]<table_name> set (auto_refresh_enable=false);
+ALTER DYNAMIC TABLE [IF EXISTS] [<schema>.]<table_name> SET (auto_refresh_enable = false);

 Important